mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

     label: 'First in alphabet',
     // The `types` property defines which type of columns can use this aggregation function.
     // Here, we only want to propose this aggregation function for `string` columns.
-    // If not defined, the aggregation will be available for all column types.
+    // If not defined, aggregation will be available for all column types.
     columnTypes: ['string'],
   };
 ```